asanteanana/asanteanana/README.md

 I'm interested in AI for UX, as well as Explainable and Responsible AI.

+If you’re curious about privacy in our digital world or want to explore how AI can be used responsibly, I’m always open to connecting and having real conversations.

-- I’m currently learning more about privacy laws, LLMs, and tools for thought.
+🌱 I’m currently learning more about privacy laws, LLMs, and tools for thought.

 <!--